drmacro/wordinator/README.md

 1. Open an HTML file in OxygenXML
 1. Open the Configure Transformation Scenarios dialog
 1. Select "New" and then "Ant transformation"
-1. Give the scenario a meaningful title, e.g. "DITA HTML to DOCX"
+1. Give the scenario a meaningful title, i.e. "DITA HTML to DOCX"
 1. In the "Build file" field put the path and name of the `build.xml` file.
 Take the defaults for the other fields in this tab.
 1. Switch to the "Parameters" tab and add the following parameters:
    * input.html: `${cfd}/${cfne}`
    * output.dir: `${cfd}/out`
-   * ditahtml.dotx: Path to your DOTX file
+   * html2docx.dotx: Path to your DOTX file
-   * ditahtml.xsl: Path to your XSLT (if you have one, otherwise omit)
+   * html2docx.xsl: Path to your XSLT (if you have one, otherwise omit)
 1. Switch to the "Output" tab and set the Output field to `${cfd}/out/${cfn}.docx`.
 Make sure that "Open in system application" is selected.

 You can omit any of the parameters that you have set using a `build.properties` file.